sgdxbc/dsys/scripts/notes.md

 Part of the scripts are EC2-dedicated like launching and terminating instances, while the other scripts are generally appliable like setting up servers and uploading binaries.
-The EC2 scripts are kept in several `ec2` subdirectories.
+The EC2 scripts are kept in `ec2.py` files distributed among three parts.

 `run-instances.txt`